itsmiriam42/pong/README.md

 Now two Players can start playing the game.

 ### Game instructions
-The two Players use different keys on the keybard to conrtol their paddles.
+The two Players use different keys on the keybard to control their paddles:
-~Left Player
+**Left Player:**
+`w`: moving paddle upwards
+`s`: moving paddle downwards

+**Right Player:**
+`o`: moving paddle upwards
+`l`: moving paddle downwards

+### Game logic
+Whenever the ball hits the left border of the display, the right player gets a point.
+The same applies when the ball hits the right edge of the display, the left player gets a point.
+Once a player reaches 11 points, the game is over.

 ## Files
 Describe the content of each file of your application: e.g.

-`src/main.asm`: Main file of the program in which the game flow is located
+[`src/main.asm`](src/main.asm): Main file of the program in which the game flow is located

-`src/images`: Folder containing images, displayed on the screen, while the game is running
+[`src/images`](src/images):Folder containing images, displayed on the screen, while the game is running

 `src/featureA.asm` # A specific feature called in main